Code-Institute-Submissions/Christmas-Baking-For-Kids/README.md

 As a visitor to Christmas Baking For Kids I would expect/want/need:

-1. To easily find what I am looking for, I want the site layout to make sense, as varing ages have varing understanding so I dont want to be confused or put off using it.
+1. To easily find what I am looking for, I want the site layout to make sense, as varying ages have varying understanding so I dont want to be confused or put off using it.

 2. The information to be laid out in a way that is easy for me to navigate and understand, so I may find what I need quickly and efficiently.